nowucca/introducing-mcp/00-advertise-tool/README.md

 # MCP Tool Advertisement Example

-This project demonstrates the Model Context Protocol (MCP), focusing on tool advertisement.
-It provides two implementations to progressively learn MCP - first seeing the raw protocol messages, then the simplified high-level approach.
+This example demonstrates how MCP servers advertise tools to clients.
+It provides two implementations to progressively learn the Model Context Protocol (MCP).

-## What You'll Learn
+## What This Example Does

+When you run this example:
+1. The server initializes and prepares to advertise a tool
+2. The client connects to the server
+3. The client requests the list of available tools
+4. The server responds with tool advertisements
+5. The client displays the available tools

+## Key Concepts

+- **Tool Advertisement**: How MCP servers inform clients about available tools
+- **JSON-RPC Protocol**: The underlying message format used by MCP
+- **Protocol Initialization**: How clients and servers establish communication
+- **Implementation Approaches**: Comparing raw protocol vs. high-level abstractions

+## Learning Objectives

-- How MCP servers advertise tools to clients
+- Understand how MCP servers advertise tools to clients
-- The JSON-RPC message exchange in MCP
+- See the JSON-RPC message exchange in MCP
-- How to build MCP-compatible tools
+- Learn how to build MCP-compatible tools
-- Progression from explicit protocol to high-level abstractions
+- Progress from explicit protocol to high-level abstractions

 ## Implementation Approaches